-This is a brand we’ve used before and found to work really well (over at Amazon).
 To use one your cat would have to wear a collar.
 You should always pick a safety collar like this that your cat can get free from should it get caught on anything.

 You may be thinking that your cat could end up losing its locator tag but you will be able to find it with the app (hopefully on an occasion like this your cat doesn’t also go missing!